Original air date: April 12, 2008

 - Continuity Nod:

-- Creator In-Joke: Latin students everywhere stand a chance of recognising Caecilius, Quintis, and Metella.
-They feature in the Cambridge Latin Course, a widely used Latin textbook series.
+- Creator In-Joke: Latin students everywhere stand a chance of recognising Caecilius, Quintus and Metella.
+They feature in the Cambridge Latin Course, a widely-used Latin textbook series.

 The Doctor: Oh, that'll be the day.